 This award recognises the significant contribution of research and innovation to a specific group, wider society or cultural institution, promoting awareness and tolerance.
 This category could include media coverage associated with demonstrable changes in public perception or prompting debate, increased turnover for a cultural institution or sector in relation to a research-led event, or a change in creative or curatorial practice resulting from a research-led exercise or exhibition; or public engagement activity.

 This prize recognises impacts of research or innovations where the beneficiaries are individuals and groups whose quality of life has been enhanced (or potential harm mitigated).
 This could include a change in practice or guidance that can be traced to real-world improvements in outcomes, reduction in costs or a change in behaviour at a local, national or international scale.
 Where possible, impact should be quantified in financial, survival or similar terms.

 Award for Student or Graduate Innovation and Enterprise

 This prize recognises an outstanding student innovation or enterprise venture that originated at UEA.
 This prize will recognise both business and social enterprise.
 The applicant leading the project must be a current student or have graduated from UEA within the last three years.

 Consultancy Project of the Year

-This award recognises UEA staff who have made a collaboration/collaborations with an SME that has resulted in an outstanding commercial, social, health or cultural impact beyond academia.
+This award recognises UEA staff who have made a collaboration/collaborations with organisations of all sizes and sectors that has resulted in an outstanding commercial, social, health or cultural impact beyond academia.

-In addition, the ESRC Impact Accelerator Account Award will be selected by the judging panel from all entries to the impact and commercialisation categories.
+In addition, the Chancellor's Award for Outstanding Achievement is selected by the judging panel from all entries to every category.